Ayush-Mishra-0018/Mernify25-Backend/README.md

   - This helps make chat/discussion and impact-board updates resilient and quicker to serve.

 - File uploads & media
-  - Cloudinary is used for storing images/media.
-Look at `cloudinary/index.js` and `cloudinary/uploadMiddleware.js` for configuration and `multer-storage-cloudinary` wiring.

 - Scheduled jobs
   - `node-cron` is available for scheduled background tasks (e.g., periodic data cleanup or async summarization tasks).

 ## Scripts & dependencies 🧩
-- The backend `package.json` includes production dependencies used by the app (Express, Mongoose, Socket.IO, ioredis, Passport, Joi, Cloudinary, multer, etc.).
+- The backend `package.json` includes production dependencies used by the app (Express, Mongoose, Socket.IO, ioredis, Passport, Joi, multer, etc.).
 - Note: the repo's `package.json` does not define a `dev` script by default.
 Use `node index.js` to start, or add your own npm script such as `dev: nodemon index.js`.